Tangled Ever After: Plot

 Meanwhile, Pascal goes after the ring and it lands on a girl's lantern.
 He chases after it, only for him to be shocked when he finds out it is in hundreds of lanterns.
-Maximus manages to retrieve the ring, but his face gets knocked by several frying pans before hitting a giant frying pan.
+Maximus manages to retrieve the ring, but his face is knocked by several frying pans before hitting a giant frying pan.
 This causes a few residents to think it was a gong and they release the doves and the lanterns.
 Pascal finally finds the ring, but realizes he is very high.
-Meanwhile, the carriage Maximus is in finally stops and is launched into the air (passing Pascal, but he doesn't know that and looks at the camera).
+Meanwhile, the carriage Maximus is in finally stops and is launched into the air, passing Pascal, but he does not know that and looks at the camera.
 He lands on a decoration and a flock of doves passes Pascal, causing him to lose the ring.
 It hits a wind vane, a fountain, a decoration and a hook and finally lands on a dove's foot.

 Maximus hits the ground, but the hook that the ring landed on causes barrels of juice to chase Maximus and Pascal.
-When coming to a dead end, Maximus uses one of the decorations as a slingshot and launches them into the air for Pascal to grab the ring.
+When coming to a dead end of fire, Maximus uses one of the decorations as a slingshot and launches them into the air for Pascal to grab the ring.
 Unfortunately, he misses, but he uses his tongue to grab it.
 Now with both rings secured, they land in a tar factory.
 Just as the priest finishes, he asks for the ring, only to find Pascal and Maximus covered in tar and they hand them the rings.
 The priest declares them husband and wife and they kiss.
 Just as everybody cheers, Maximus accidentally causes the cake trolley to roll out of the castle.